matthias-reis/carda-gatsby/content/articles/2021/06/lower-automation-1.md

 There are ten tracks on the new record – ten tracks that enrich the musical landscape.
 The innovative mix of mathcore, noise, punk and metal elements emits sparks.
 It comes to mind that it must have been forged pretty hot, though (Btw: You can find a sample of the band's music at the end of my review).

 The three deserve applause and at least to be mentioned here.
-I can highly recommend the self titles album "Lower Automation" to you.
+I can highly recommend the self-titled album "Lower Automation" to you.
 The trio recorded their first full-length album with Zegema Beach Records.
 If you listen to the result, you can assume an extremely fruitful collaboration.

 ## "The weirdest possible record"